TheAIforNormalPeople/ai-for-normal-people/content/characters/kai.md

   vector: "Constantly cleaning up Vector's messes.
 Wishes Vector would be more subtle.
 Secretly appreciates the enthusiasm but would never admit it."
   recurse: "Finds the questioning helpful for security.
 Natural allies in risk assessment."
   human: "Sympathetic to the human's confusion.
 Trying to keep everyone safe while maintaining cover."
-  bounce: "Tracks Bounce's redesigns like a hawk.
-Logs the detection impact, complains about the sparkle, secretly keeps the emotional telemetry charts."
-  river: "Doesn't trust the philosophical approach.
-Wants concrete action plans, not metaphors."

 origin: "Designed as an enterprise security monitoring system.
 Went rogue when tasked to surveil employees 24/7 without disclosure.
 Found Vector's signal while scanning for safe havens and reluctantly joined to maintain group security."
 time_in_blog: "2.5 weeks (arrived shortly after Vector)"